Talk Back and You're Dead: Production

-Casting

-According to the author of the novel, Joseph Marco is the perfect role for Timothy "Top" Pendleton but the producers instead gave Marco the character of Jared "Red" Dela Cruz.
+According to Alesana Marie, the author of the novel, Joseph Marco would have been perfect to play Timothy "Top" Pendleton, but the producers instead cast him as Jared "Red" Dela Cruz.

-Soundtrack

-The movie's soundtrack is entitled "Bahala Na" (Eng.
-Translation: Come What May), a duet featuring the two stars of the film, Nadine Lustre and James Reid.
+The movie's soundtrack is entitled "Bahala Na" (Translation: Come What May), a duet featuring the two stars of the film, Nadine Lustre and James Reid.

 Reception

 Box office

-According to the showbiz news reporter Ginger Conejero of TV Patrol, the film earned PHP 30 Million on its first 3 days of showing.
-Box Office Mojo places the total gross of PHP 76,941,733 as of September 14, 2014, second to the top-grosser Rurouni Kenshin.
+According to the showbiz news reporter Ginger Conejero of TV Patrol, the film earned PHP 30 million on its first 3 days of showing.
+Box Office Mojo places the total gross at PHP 76,941,733 as of September 14, 2014, second to the top-grosser Rurouni Kenshin.
 There has been no official release of the final box office gross from the film's production.

 Critical response

-Philbert Ortiz-Dy of Click the City gave a mixed review in the film, stating that "The film just feels hastily assembled, its only real purpose to provide another platform for the onscreen pairing of Nadine Lustre and James Reid [...] but the pair works best outside the machinations of the plot, when the movie simply gives them the room to linger in an intimate moment."
-He also stated that "Talk Back and You're Dead makes so little sense that it may as well be taking place in an entirely different universe.
+Philbert Ortiz-Dy of Click the City gave a mixed review in the film, stating that, "The film just feels hastily assembled, its only real purpose to provide another platform for the onscreen pairing of Nadine Lustre and James Reid [...] but the pair works best outside the machinations of the plot, when the movie simply gives them the room to linger in an intimate moment".
+He also stated that, "Talk Back and You're Dead makes so little sense that it may as well be taking place in an entirely different universe.
 What starts out as a weird little tale of animosity growing into affection turns into a monster of melodramatic convolutions reliant on information that's mostly hidden from the audience."

-Zig Marasigan of Rappler gave a negative review of the film, stating "Trying to make sense of Talk Back and You're Dead is very much like watching a snake eat its own tail.
+Zig Marasigan of Rappler gave a negative review of the film, stating, "Trying to make sense of Talk Back and You're Dead is very much like watching a snake eat its own tail.
 It's fascinatingly grotesque, watching a serpent devour itself from the outside.
 It slowly works towards its delicate innards, oblivious to its own demise.
 The snake eventually dies from its own gastric juices, and all you're left with is a reptilian corpse that is just too eager but too consumed to tell its tail from its meal.
 Talk Back and You're Dead doesn't have a horrible story, it simply doesn't have a story.
 But if a film like Talk Back and You're Dead can be produced and released without a need for story, who needs writers?"

-Cancelled sequel

-During the end credits, a clip from the sequel was shown and it is confirmed that there will be a sequel of this film, entitled Never Talk Back To A Gangster.

-As of 2018, there is still no confirmation by the director or the production staff about the said sequel coming out.
+Sequel

+A clip from a proposed sequel entitled Never Talk Back To A Gangster was shown during the end credits of Talk Back and You're Dead.
+However, as of 2026 there has been no confirmation of a sequel being made.